inside-track/dtspec/README.md

     }
 ````

-It is loaded into dts using:
+It is loaded into dtspec using:

 ````python
 serialized_actuals = serialize_actuals(actual_data)
 api.load_actuals(serialized_actuals)
 ````

-Finally, dts can be called to run all of the expectations:
+Finally, dtspec can be called to run all of the expectations:

 ````python
 api.assert_expectations()